To the homepage of Moto Morini Club Nederland

 6. I have already polished the worst part of the rims, but that was only the start.
 I need Belgom for the finishing touch.

-7. The discbrakes are of cast iron.
-They rust like @#&%$#@!.
+7. The discbrakes are of forged iron.
+But @#&%$#@! rusted.
 Specially as the bike must have been standing for at least 10 years.
-I took off the worst rust with very fine sandpaper.
+I took off the worst rust with some very fine wet/dry sandpaper.
+It seems they are too far gone and I'll have to find replacements.

 Corroded parts of rear-wheel.
 Look at the white 'cauliflower' on the rear drum.
 That needs a professional clean-up!

 The spoke pattern of the front wheel is different to the pattern of the rear wheel.
-Aparantly this is normal and has to do with the fact that no longer a huge drumbrake was mounted in the front wheel, but (in diameter) much smaller hub.
+Aparantly this is comopletely normal.

 Close-up of the brake shoes.